 Fun Tricks and Easy Tips

 Brushing is hardly anyone’s favorite activity, and for parents who are trying to make bedtime go as smoothly as possible (aka every parent), making brushing teeth fun is a great way to do so.
-Our pediatric dentists fully believe in combining fun and dental hygiene, which is why we have a giant pirate ship at our Thornton, Reunion, and Montrose locations for each of our young patients to play on.
+Our pediatric dentists fully believe in combining fun and dental hygiene, which is why we have a giant pirate ship at our Thornton and Reunion locations for each of our young patients to play on.
 Trust us when we say that it’s possible to make teeth brushing a fun routine, not an activity that results in pulling your hair out.

 Use Your Imagination